evereverland/2022/README.md

 ## Concept

+* Convey the mission and vision of EverEverLand to all of you
+* Establish a schema for this and similar efforts

 ## To Do / Wish List

-* Better info tooltip
+* Better info tooltips
-* Update headers on pages
 * Updating gradient background
 * Slogans as tooltips